status-im/help.status.im/docs/en/status-communities/understand-token-requirements-in-communities.md

 In Status, there are two kinds of communities: public and private.
 If you want to [join a private community][join-a-status-community], you need to meet the token requirements set by the community owner.
 To maintain access to a private community, hold the necessary tokens at all times.

-For example, a community owner can set up owning 10 SNTs as a requirement to join a their community.
-In that case, you need a minimum of 10 SNT  in your [Status Wallet][link-to-the-status-wallet-article] to join that community.
+For example, a community owner can set up owning 10 SNT as a requirement to join their community.
+In that case, you need a minimum of 10 SNT in your [Status Wallet][status-wallet-your-quick-start-guide] to join that community.

 There are three kinds of tokens in the Status app: assets, collectibles and ENS (Ethereum Name Service) names.
 Community owners can set up any combination of these tokens as a requirement to join their communities.